✦ ✦

 • Administrative review of enrollment status

-Serious violations (harassment, bullying, aggressive conduct, severe disruption, or privacy violations) may result in immediate intervention and possible termination.
+Serious violations — such as harassment, bullying, aggressive conduct, severe disruption, or privacy violations — may result in immediate intervention and possible termination of enrollment.

-Promotion decisions are based on holistic assessment and the student’s best interest, including:
+Promotion decisions are based on a holistic assessment of the student’s academic progress and overall best interest, including:

 • Attendance